gw-ospo/curioss-patterns/github-project-workflow.md

 Program coordinators and technical team members use the project regularly to plan, update, and coordinate work, establishing shared habits and accountability.

 + **Onboarding and collaboration:**
-Label “good first issues” to support student onboarding and enable external collaborators to participate in discussions and task tracking.
+Label “good first issues” to support student onboarding and task tracking, as well as enable external collaborators to participate in discussions.

 + **Simplified planning and reporting:**
-Project views, milestones, and iterations provide a lightweight way to track progress over time and generate reports without additional tools.
+Project views, milestones, and iterations provide a straightforward way to track progress over time and generate reports without additional tools.

 ### Key steps include: